hussainahmadcv-ship-it/fittrake-website-v2/README.md

-# FitTrake Fitness Website 🏋️‍♂️
+# FitTrack Fitness Website 🏋️‍♂️

-FitTrake is a simple beginner-level fitness website created using **HTML, CSS, and JavaScript**.
+FitTrack is a simple beginner-level fitness website created using **HTML, CSS, and JavaScript**.
 This project is made to practice basic front-end web development skills.

 ## 🌱 About the Project